asnakina/Places-tracker/README.md

 #### API Routes

 Write out all of the routes (method and path) that your server will need to expose.
-With each, include a brief description of what needs to be included in the request and what will happen on the server to fulfil that request.
+With each, include a brief description of what needs to be included in the request and what will happen on the server to fulfill that request.

 #### Wireframes